 The Ministries of Health and Agriculture announce that Israel recognizes for the first time the medical cannabis industry as an official agricultural branch of the state.
-This is a breakthrough in the government's attitude towards the controversial growth to date, which will allow discounts on water prices for growers and the receipt of government investment budgets for projects in the field.
+This is a breakthrough in the government's attitude towards the controversial growth to date, which will allow for reductions in water prices for growers and the receipt of government investment budgets in projects in this field.

 After a decade of activity, the medical cannabis industry in Israel has been recognized for the first time as an agricultural sector for all intents and purposes.
 The Ministry of Health announced Monday that the sector will be recognized as an agricultural sector and will enable those involved in the field to receive water allocations, state investments in the field and more.

-"At the same time as the Agriculture Minister's decision to approve cannabis as an agricultural branch, the Ministry of Agriculture, the SHAM - Training and Professional Services - together with the YKR, are working together to create professionalism and professionalism," the Health Ministry said this morning.
+"At the same time as the Agriculture Minister's decision to approve cannabis as an agricultural branch, the Ministry of Agriculture, the Shoham - Training and Professional Services - together with the IMCA, are working together to create professionalism and professionalism," the Health Ministry said this morning.
 Establishes an agricultural training team for the field of medical cannabis, which will be designated as 12 instructors.
 We thank the Ministry of Agriculture and the United Nations for their willingness to assist and cooperate in advancing the cannibalization of cannabis. "

 "According to my guidance, the cultivation of medical cannabis on agricultural land, at the level of Medical Quality Cannabis, will be recognized as an agricultural sector for all matters, including agricultural training, investment in agriculture, water allocation to farmers and the breeding and breeding of medical cannabis," wrote the Minister of Agriculture Uri Ariel.

 "It goes without saying that the growth will be conducted in accordance with the appropriate agricultural standards (IMC-GAP) to be published by the Ministry of Agriculture," he added.
 "This is in addition to the definition of cannabis as a 'dangerous drug' under the provisions of the Dangerous Drugs Ordinance and the provisions of the Convention on Narcotic Drugs of the United Nations."